taonity/artist-insight-service/README.md

-do I need Read your private profile information? + yes, it is required for /me test transactions + add Donate button and the counter charge mechanism + do not redirect to server endpoint if server is down change donation page loading screen build modules in right order restructure backend code
+do I need Read your private profile information? + yes, it is required for /me test transactions + add Donate button and the counter charge mechanism + do not redirect to server endpoint if server is down + refactor kofi controller service change donation page loading screen build modules in right order restructure backend code